 To re-enable the root account, just put the # symbol for the PermitRootLogin directive in the file and save it.
-The restart SSH server.
+Then restart the SSH server.

-Congratulation’s!
-You have successfully disable root SSH access.
-Thanks for using this tutorial for disable root SSH access on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official SSH web site.
+Congratulations!
+You have successfully disabled root SSH access.
+Thanks for using this tutorial to disable root SSH access on CentOS 7 system.
+For additional help or useful information, we recommend you to check the official SSH website.